 This report summarizes Cobb County Water System’s program to educate the community about issues impacting local water quality, to foster good habits and responsible behaviors, and to promote an ethic of respect for and a connection to our natural resources.

-A Thalweg is a line connecting the lowest points of successive cross-sections along the course of a valley or river.
 This Thalweg is your quarterly connection to Cobb's watershed stewardship program.
 Explore natural history, biodiversity, local volunteer opportunities, and more.
 Download the most recent publication of the Thalweg, or sign up for an electronic version.